 Module 5: Defamation

 Despite this, many countries retain criminal defamation laws, even where they have been declared unconstitutional and are clearly contrary to international law instruments.
-Some countries, such as Rwanda and Zambia,(6) continue to apply criminal defamation laws with vigour, while others such as South Africa have pledged to get rid of them but thus far have failed to do so.(7)
+Some countries, such as Zambia,(7) continue to apply criminal defamation laws with vigour, while others such as South Africa have pledged to get rid of them but thus far have failed to do so.(8)